 But here’s the catch, you can’t shine your light if you are too busy comparing yourself to someone else or worse trying to be something that you are not.

-Below are a few things you can do which can help you be your authentic self.
+Below are 3 things you can do which can help you be your authentic self.

 his is the biggest step you can take to being you.
 In our instagram world, you don’t really see the struggles people are facing.
 You only really see their highlight reels.
 Once you stop to actually talk to people and hear their story, you see that they are just as flawed as you, with struggles and obstacles to overcome.

 One of the reasons we struggle with insecurity is because we compare our behind-the-scenes with other people’s highlight reel

 Jesus said, “Let your light shine before others” (Matthew 5:16a).
 He explained that no one lights a lamp just to hide it under a basket.
 A lamp is meant to be placed on a stand to give light to everything around it.
 Whether you’re timid or outgoing, you’re called to be a light to the people around you.
 That’s only possible if you’re taking time to interact with people and cultivate relationships.